Private Offices are Available Now. Click Here to Schedule Your Tour Today.

 Contractor vs Employee Agreements.

-Avoid hiring pitfalls by discussing your requirements with your attorney, then get them to draw up the appropriate contract for your first or next hire.
+Avoid hiring pitfalls by discussing your requirements with your attorney.
+Then get them to draw up the appropriate contract for your first or next hire.
 Often, we think we want to hire an independent contractor, or 1099, but legally that may be wrong based on your needs to control what and when that person completes their tasks.
 Your lawyer can make sure you avoid any mistakes that will cost you down the road.

 Strategic Partnerships.